 The Violence Against Women Reauthorization Act (VAWA) is an amendment to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-This new amendment requires colleges that receive federal financial aid funding to include the crimes of dating violence, domestic violence, and stalking in their annual security report, provide additional rights, services and information to victims of sexual assault, dating violence, domestic violence and stalking, as well as offer primary and ongoing prevention and awareness programming and campaigns.
+This amendment requires colleges to include the crimes of dating violence, domestic violence, and stalking in their annual security report, provide additional rights, services and information to victims of sexual assault, dating violence, domestic violence and stalking, as well as offer primary and ongoing prevention and awareness programming and campaigns.

-View the online training video with a quiz at the end...
+View the online training video and take a quiz at the end:

 Wednesday, May 31, 2017, 4:00 pm to 5:00 pm Garfield Campus Mariposa Bldg.
 Community Room #103